Halceyon/open-telemetry-trace-listener/README.md

 ## Usage with System.Diagnostics

-To use the Open Telemetry Trace Listener with existing System.Diagnostics trace logging, follow these steps:

-Configure the Trace Listener in your configuration file: Add the trace listener to the system.diagnostics section of your App.config or Web.config file.
+Add the trace listener to the system.diagnostics section of your App.config or Web.config file.

 ```xml
 <configuration>